golemfactory/golem-docs/src/pages/docs/creators/dapps/index.md

 The dApps on Golem project is a solution to deploy multi-layer apps on the Golem Network, without a need to dive into the APIs.
 Instead, the structure of the application is stored in YAML files, so the process may feel familiar for those of you who have some experience with e.g. docker-compose.

-By a **dApp** - or a decentralized application, in the context of Golem, we understand such a combination of services and additional resources within the network, that together constitutes a full application, e.g. a website or a public API, running entirely on the Golem network.
+By a **dApp** - or a decentralized application, in the context of Golem, we understand such a combination of services and additional resources within the network, that together constitutes a full application, e.g. a website or a public API, running entirely on the Golem Network.

 Such services or decentralized applications can be run by virtually anyone as long as they have some GLM tokens to pay the providers for their work.